 No make-up exams will be allowed without prior arrangements being made.
 In the rare case when a make-up exam is permitted, it must be taken when scheduled.
 No make-up exams are allowed.

-Cell phone use is prohibited during lectures and examinations.
-If for some reason you need to use it, please discuss your situation with me ahead of time.
+9. Cell phone use is prohibited during lectures and examinations.
 Taping is permitted only for those students with proper documentation from the Office for Services for Students with Disabilities.
+Cell phones are strictly prohibited in the laboratory classroom.

 Methods of Evaluation: Final course grades will be computed as follows: